mrkjdy/website/static/posts/pattern-matching/post.md

 ```

 Wait, that's not right...
 It should have printed 21.14...
 What's going on here?
-There weren't any compile errors, everything should be fine right?
+There weren't any compile errors, everything should be fine, right?

 Wrong.
 The C compiler will compile this without complaint.
 It will even run the
 program for you without throwing an error or